-- Is there any other contextual information that should be taken into account when assessing the submission? - The panel wanted departments to be thinking pro-actively about how to recruit more women members of staff just adding something to advertisements ("We particularly welcome female applicants ...") or having one woman on an interview panel was not really seen as enough. - \ LMS Good Practice Scheme supporters can show their support for the scheme on their homepage, e.g. http://www.maths.ox.ac.uk - \ Look at the images on your department's homepage and in publicity material (e.g. student prospectus).
-What message do they give about gender participation in the department? - \ Circulate job advertisements widely, use academic networks and mailing lists, e.g. European Women in Mathematics.
+- Is there any other contextual information that should be taken into account when assessing the submission? - The panels wanted departments to be thinking pro-actively about how to recruit more women members of staff. - Just adding something to advertisements ("We particularly welcome female applicants ...") or having one woman on an interview panel was not really seen as enough. - Examples of good practice include: - LMS Good Practice Scheme supporters can show their support for the scheme on their homepage. - Look at the images on your department's homepage and in publicity material (e.g. student prospectus).
+What message do they give about gender participation in the department? - Circulate job advertisements widely, use academic networks and mailing lists, e.g. European Women in Mathematics.